-If you are interested in incorporating a family office or looking for an all-around jurisdiction to base the family office, this guide will provide you some insight of the benefits of establishing a single-family office in Hong Kong and why it is a well-placed financial centre.
+If you are interested in incorporating a Family Office or looking for an all-around jurisdiction to base the Family Office, this guide will provide you some insight of the benefits of establishing a Single Family Office (SFO) in Hong Kong and why it is a well-placed financial centre.

 What is surprising about these figures is that even during the pandemic in 2021, more than 46,000 individuals ascended to the ranks of the UHNWs.

 Given the large amount of wealth to be invested, UHNWIs tend to need more dedicated support to maintain and grow that wealth.
-This is where single or multi-family offices can provide fully tailored and dedicated support that private banks may not necessarily be able to provide.
+This is where Single or Multi Family Offices (SFOs / MFOs) can provide fully tailored and dedicated support that private banks may not necessarily be able to provide.

-Against this backdrop, it is interesting to see how jurisdictions vie for the attention of UHNW families looking to set up their very first office or for existing European and US family offices seeking to branch out to Asia or the Middle East.
-Hong Kong, Singapore, and the UAE have all created strong regulatory frameworks and in the case of Singapore and Hong Kong (coming soon) have also implemented tax incentives to attract family offices to establish operations within their borders.
+Against this backdrop, it is interesting to see how jurisdictions vie for the attention of UHNW families looking to set up their very first office or for existing European and US Family Offices seeking to branch out to Asia or the Middle East.
+Hong Kong, Singapore, and the UAE have all created strong regulatory frameworks and in the case of Singapore and Hong Kong have also implemented tax incentives to attract Family Offices to establish operations within their borders.

 In this guide, we will describe the attractiveness of Hong Kong and the latest efforts by its government to make itself the preferred choice.